 I'm a geek at heart.

 I am currently a student at the Stanford Graduate School of Business.
-Before that, I spent four formative years investing in growth-stage technology businesses at ICONIQ Capital, where I sourced investments in leading B2B software and internet companies like GitLab, Epic Games (Fortnite), ezCater and Brightwheel and helped drive investments in others like Age of Learning, Alteryx (AYX), Fastly, Relativity, SurveyMonkey (SVMK), and Uber.
+Before that, I spent four formative years investing in growth-stage technology businesses at ICONIQ Capital, where I sourced and led investments in leading B2B software and internet companies like GitLab, Epic Games (Fortnite), ezCater, and Brightwheel and helped drive investments in others like Age of Learning, Alteryx (AYX), Fastly (FSLY), Relativity, SurveyMonkey (SVMK), and Uber (UBER).

 While in college, I interned at J.P.
 Morgan, where I subsequently spent a year in Technology, Media, and Telecommunications investment banking.
 I also interned at McKinsey & Company and worked on campus as a Student Tech, helping my fellow students solve their most dire computer problems.
 I graduated from Yale University with a degree in Economics.